BMC’s Hand-to-Hand Program

 Under supervision from BMC mentors and staff, students begin their education experience building a toolbox.
 The building process includes marking, measuring, cutting, and the basics of math.
 The end result is a functional toolbox that the students keep.
 Students then graduate to work on building a boat.
-Beginning with a stack of materials, students cut the required pieces to size using supplied patterns and woodworking tools and then assemble the boat.
+Beginning with a stack of materials, students cut the required pieces to size using supplied patterns and woodworking tools, and then they assemble the boat.
 Manipulating materials, marking measuring and cutting, sequencing, pattern and jig making, the use of woodworking tools, working in a team that includes adults, and assembly are observable objectives of the class.
-An experienced boat builder and affiliated school teachers observe and evaluate activities.
+In each stage of boat building, students learn STEM and design principles through experiential learning.
+An experienced boatbuilder and affiliated school teachers observe and evaluate activities.